hgamal/midiclock/README.md

 The Switches can be configured as follows:

 - normally closed
-- normaly open
+- normally open
-- lacthed
+- latched

-The check mark indicate the current mode.
-Use dial button to select the desided behaviour and dial the button to check it.
+The checkmark indicates the current mode.
+Use the dial button to select the desired behavior and dial the button to check it.

 Pushing the dial button over the "Return" option makes to come back to the Main Menu.